 Picture this: You’re sitting in a meeting room, and your auditor just dropped a bomb.
 “We’ll need to examine all your cloud accounts, every subsidiary, and each product that touches customer data.”
 Your heart sinks as you watch dollar signs multiply faster than rabbits in spring.

 Sound familiar?
-If you're a CTO preparing for your first SOC 2 audit—or trying to optimize your current one—you've probably wrestled with the age-old question: "What exactly needs to be included in our audit scope?"
+If you’re a CTO preparing for your first SOC 2 audit—or trying to optimize your current one—you’ve probably wrestled with the age-old question: “What exactly needs to be included in our audit scope?”
+System requirements play a crucial role here, as they determine which specific services, systems, and controls must be included in the SOC 2 audit scope.

 The good news?
 You don’t have to audit everything under the sun.
 The challenging news?
 Making smart scoping decisions requires strategy, not guesswork.